Naravi

 Naravi is a panchayat village in Belthangady taluk, Dakshina Kannada, in the foothills of the Western Ghats of India.
 There are two villages in the Naravi gram panchayat: Naravi and Kuthluru.
 It is 58 km from Mangalore and 25 km from Karkala towards Dharmasthala.
 Naravi is known for Sri Sooryanarayana temple, one of the two well known Sun temples, the other of which is at Konark.
 The village's name came from "Naa Ravi" in Kannada, which means no visible sunlight because of forest at daytime.
 It also has Sri Veenugopalakrishna Temple, which has a beautiful idol of Krishna carrying a child in his hands.
 Those who don't have children come to this statue of Krishna to pray for children.

-Naravi village is also known for St. Antony Shrine, a Catholic church for its miraculous history, and the works of Fr.
-Faustine Corti who tried to uplift the poor in the year around 1900.
-Starting from Western Ghats, River Suvarna flows in the banks of Sri Suryanarayana Temple and joins Arabian Sea near Mangalore.
-Lot of devotees around the world visit these divine shrines to worship.
-And holy lord Sooryanarayana (Sun God) on the auspicious day of Simha Sankramana.
-Naravi is also well known for Sri Venu Gopal Krishna Temple.